OPS-E2E-PPE/VBA-Docs/api/Office.FileDialogFilters.md

             For Each vrtSelectedItem In .SelectedItems

                 'vrtSelectedItem is aString that contains the path of each selected item.
-                'You can use any file I/O functions that you want to work with this path.
+                'Use any file I/O functions that you want to work with this path.
                 'This example displays the path in a message box.
-                MsgBox "Path name: " &amp; vrtSelectedItem
+                MsgBox "Path name: " & vrtSelectedItem

             Next vrtSelectedItem
         'The user pressed Cancel.